acolite/eminet/README.md

 EMINET is coded in Python 3, and requires the following Python packages to run with all functionality:`numpy keras gdal netcdf4`

 ## Installation & Configuration
-* Install dependencies in your Python environment, or create a new environment with e.g. conda: `conda create -n eminet -c conda-forge python=3 numpy keras gdal netcdf4` and `conda activate eminet`
+* Install dependencies in your Python environment, or create a new environment with e.g. conda: `conda create -n eminet -c conda-forge python=3 numpy keras gdal netcdf4` and activate the environment: `conda activate eminet`
 * cd into a suitable directory and clone the git repository: `git clone https://github.com/acolite/eminet`
 * cd into the new tact directory `cd eminet`
 * run `python eminet.py --input $in --output $out` where $in is the full path to an L2 surface reflectance Landsat 8 image, either the extracted bundle from LaSRC as processed by EarthExplorer Collection 1 Level 2 on demand processing (https://earthexplorer.usgs.gov) or an L2R.nc output from ACOLITE (https://github.com/acolite/acolite) and $out the full path to the target output directory (which will be generated).